Disable Gutenberg

 Does this improve admin performance?Yes.
 The classic editor loads faster than Gutenberg because it uses simpler JavaScript.
 Users on slower computers or connections often notice the difference.

-Is the Classic Editor plugin still needed?No. This module provides the same core functionality—disabling Gutenberg and restoring the classic editor.
+Is the Classic Editor plugin still needed?No. This module provides the same core functionality—disabling Gutenberg and restoring the classic editor—plus per-post-type control that the official plugin doesn’t offer.
 You don’t need both.

-If you’re building a new site and know you won’t use blocks, enable this module from the start.
+If you’re building a new site and know you won’t use blocks, enable this module from the start with “Disable Everywhere” mode.
 All your content will be native classic editor format—no block markup to deal with.

 Performance Comparison